-The new Lemonade API supports easy quoting, policy creation and payment for homeowners, condo, and renters insurance policies in our active markets – New York, California, Texas, Illinois, New Jersey, and Rhode Island.
+The new Lemonade API supports easy quoting, policy creation and payment for homeowners, condo, and renters insurance policies in California, New York, Texas, Illinois, New Jersey, and Rhode Island.
 We will continue to expand this to other insurance products and many more regions in the near future.

 Now, Lemonade can be seamlessly integrated with commerce websites, financial advisor apps, property management companies, payment software processors, IoT platforms and more!

 There are two ways to integrate our API.
 The first is a simple, one-line-of-code that gets you up and running in minutes.
 This option displays our customizable Maya bot experience in a window.
 The bot experience handles everything, from collecting information needed for a quote, to handling payments securely.

 The more advanced option allows developers to control every step of the insurance purchase flow, bypassing our bot interface.
 This deeper level of integration lets you incorporate insurance seamlessly in your app’s UI.

 It takes years to pull together the licenses, capital, and technology needed to offer insurance instantly through an app, which is why it’s almost nonexistent.
 Today’s API launch changes that.
 In the past couple of months, we’ve been working with a few leading companies who already integrate the Lemonade API.
 I’m happy to report that in the last few weeks, many policies have already been created by our API partners who enjoy a great additional source of passive revenue.

 Can’t wait to see what you’ll create using our new API!